Tools

 MCP browser automation powered by Playwright.

-- Use case: Navigate websites, fill forms, take screenshots, scrape dynamic content
+- Use case: Navigate websites, fill forms, take screenshots, scrape dynamic content, and complete longer browser-based workflows

 - For Claude CLI agents: Passes